tahad10/Projects/README.md

 3. [Number guessing game](Number%20guessing%20game): An interactive number guessing game built with HTML, CSS, and JavaScript.
 Created with a YouTube tutorial.
 4. [Simple Calculator](SimpleCalculator): A console-based calculator implemented in Java.
 5. [Time Converter: Days to Seconds](timeConverter): A console-based time converter implemented in Java.
 It converts a given number of days into seconds.
+6. [Library Management System (Java)](LibraryManagementSystem):  A console-based Java application that simulates core functionality of a library.
+This is an **incomplete but structured version** of a university project, focused on practicing object-oriented programming, file handling (CSV import), and simple user interaction via console.

 ---
 ## Future Development